arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 * <b>How was the architecture adjusted and why was it adjusted?
 Which parameters were tuned?
 How were they adjusted and why?</b><br>
 Please refer to answer to question 4 (section above) for the answer and discussion to this question

-The discrepency of accuracy between the training set and validation set tells me that the model is overfitting.
-So I know need to add regularization, and I had a choice of L1, L2, or dropout.
-I decided to try only dropout, as it is the best practice for deep neural network regularization.
-Please refer to the section on dropout above for detailed discussion on the finetuning I did for dropout.

 <h3>Test a Model on New Images</h3>

 <b>1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.</b>